 - employment details

-Some charities, however, may also need to collect much more detailed information and data, such as those contained in health or education records.
+However, some charities may also need to collect more detailed information and data.
+One example might be information contained in health or education records.

 Often charities need to collect and store information and data to: